rwinkhart/MUTN/wiki/install.md

 ### Dependencies (required for all installations)
 - A text editor (preferably CLI-based) for writing entry notes
 - A private key for SSH key-based authentication is required to use MUTN/libmutton in online/synced mode
+- Linux: xclip (X11) or wl-clipboard (Wayland) for clipboard support